-Oral and written review of basic English grammar for low-intermediate level ESL students.
-Focus on present and past simple and progressive verb tenses, future tense, and wh-question forms.
+This course is a review of basic English grammar for beginning-level ESL students.
+Focus is on the simple present verb tense, present progressive verb tense, simple past verb tenses, and "Wh"-questions.
 S/U grading.
-Required preparation: admission into the ESLA program.
+Required preparation: admission into the ESLA Program.
 (N)